yescallop/atkbd-nogetid/README.md

 A Linux kernel patch that fixes slow keyboard initialization on some Lenovo Yoga / XiaoXinPro / IdeaPad (14", Intel) laptops.

+## Presumably supported machines

-This patch is only tested on Yoga 14sIHU 2021.
+This patch is tested only on the *italicized machines*.
 However, it would presumably work on other machines listed below.

-## Presumably supported machines
+If you find it working on yours, you can request to mark it as so by creating an issue.

 Reports and/or illustrations (dmesg logs) of the problem are included in the footnotes.